 - Amazon Demand-Side Platform (DSP)

-The survey itself was designed to gather opinions and take an overall pulse of what the ecommerce world of Amazon sellers is like these days.
+The survey itself was designed to gather opinions and take an overall pulse of what the Amazon marketplace is like these days. — Are most of you using Amazon FBA?
 What software are you using?
 Have you dipped your toes into selling on Walmart?
 Are you advertising off of Amazon?

 Because . . .

-CANOPY’s goal, each and every day, is to get better.
-We are determined to constantly level up our support and assistance to our partners and we can’t do it without data.
+CANOPY’s goal, each and every day, is to continue to level up our ability to support and assist our partners.
+And, we can’t do it without data.

-Of course, we have a very clear understanding of our CANOPY Management partner’s businesses.
-As an Amazon agency, that’s step one.
+We begin by developing a very clear understanding of our partner’s Amazon business.
+As an Amazon management agency, that’s step one.
 When establishing a relationship with our partners, we have the opportunity to hear about their pain points and their goals.
-We dig deep to be able to see what’s working for them and where their ecommerce roadblocks are.
+Then, we dig deep to see what’s working for them and where their ecommerce roadblocks are.

 Unfortunately (for both of us), you’re not all part of the CANOPY Management team (yet).
-With this survey, our goal is to be able to look over the shoulders of Amazon sellers to get a better feeling of what it’s like out there for the rest of you!
+With this survey, our goal is to be able to look over the shoulders of Amazon sellers to get a better feeling of what it’s like out there for the rest of you.
+That way we’ll be in a better position to assist you when you’re ready to reach out.

 Comparing Notes with Amazon Sellers

 Any form of entrepreneurship can be lonely.
-When you add to that the built-in competitiveness of Amazon’s marketplace, you might sometimes feel like you are all alone.
+For a third party seller on Amazon’s increasingly competitive marketplace, it can be even worse.
 That’s why at CANOPY Management, we’re big fans of Facebook groups, ecommerce meetups and conferences.
 They are all a great way to share ideas, solve problems, and develop a better understanding of the terrain that you’re navigating.

 Any hike or bike ride is always easier the second time around.
 Knowing the terrain allows you to measure your efforts.